jundalisay/superblist/content/en/research/descartes/world/chapter-09b.md

 title: "The Origin of the Planets and Comets"
 weight: 21
 image: "/covers/world.jpg"
-description: "There are a few comets in the aethereal world compared to the number of heliospheres. "
+description: "There are a few comets in the aethereal world compared to the number of gravitational territories"
 contributors: ['Rene Descartes']
 icon: "/icons/descartes.png"
 ---